tirupati17/tirupati17.github.io/resume.md

 <h4>Citysocializer - Lead iOS Developer</h4>
 > 1 Aug 2015 - Present (Almost 2.3 years)

-Well, Working independently at Celerstudio has realize me that ideas, products, startups etc etc are good things but for monthly expenses parallelly you really need something `which is profitable` (product) `or` you are working for someone `who is profitable`(employer) and Yep luckily for that I've `Citysocializer`(my employer) subscription-based social networking website & app based in London  where I'm working as Lead iOS Developer since Aug 2015 via remotely from India.
+Well, Working independently at Celerstudio has made me realize that ideas, products, startups etc etc are good things but for monthly expenses parallelly you really need something `which is profitable` (product) `or` you are working for someone `who is profitable`(employer) and Yep luckily for that I've `Citysocializer`(my employer) subscription-based social networking website & app based in London  where I'm working as Lead iOS Developer since Aug 2015 remotely from India.

 I'm really enjoying working for Citysocializer as part-time developer (yep working only 2 days in a week).
 Because of this, on remaining days, I'm easily focusing on my own product work under Celerstudio.